Church of St Mary the Virgin, Wiggenhall, Norfolk

 - What's nearby

 Carved Saints and a broken heart

-St Mary stands in a watery landscape next to an orchard by the River Ouse.
+St Mary's stands in a watery landscape next to an orchard by the River Ouse.
+In the spring a path lined with bulbs leads the way to this peaceful church and in summer, visitors pass a collection of buddleia and clouds of butterflies.
 Green stained glass casts light on row upon row of carved benches, featuring lively little wooden saints and figures in amazingly detailed dress.
 The font cover, too, is a fine piece of carving, dating from the Jacobean period.

 Saints also feature in brilliant coloured panels on the medieval screen, and there are some wonderful lifesize marbles of local nobles.
 In the south chapel, a brass the shape of a heart commemorates Sir Robert Kervile who died abroad.
 His grieving wife sent a monk to retrieve his heart, and it lies buried here.
 There is a lovely sundial over the porch entrance.

 Park in the lane alongside the church.
-Access is through a private resident's garden with gravel path on to grass path in churchyard.
+Access is through a driveway with gravel path on to grass path in churchyard.

 Due to the historic nature of the building there is no heating, running water or toilet facilities.
 The church is lit by natural light

 5 miles south of King’s Lynn off A10 south of Setchey follow Historic Church signs along; Mill Road, Lynn Road, School Road, Sluice Road to Church Road.
 Church behind Wiggenhall House; public footpath through yard at side of house